bilizm/GeoFS-MCDU/README.md

 - **Delete Characters**: Use the "DEL" button
 - **Switch Pages**: Use the top function buttons (INIT, F-PLN, PROG, etc.)
 - **To enter a negative number**: First enter the number in the input box, then click the +/- key to make it negative.
 (For example, to enter -5, first click 5 and then click +/-.
 Click +/-again to make it 5)
+- **Export flight data**: At the end of the flight, you can export your flight data on the MCDU MENU page
 - **Flight Planning Websites**: I recommend using [SimBrief](https://dispatch.simbrief.com/home) or [Flight Planner](https://flightplandatabase.com/planner)

 ## Page Functions Explained